thavens/thavens.github.io/proj3/project_3.md

 <img src="matches_ransac.jpg" alt="matches ransac" width="400"/>

 On the left is the manual correspondence mosaic, and on the right is the autostitched mosaic.
+These are created simply from running the auto stitching pipeline and plugging those points into the mosaic merge function from part A.

 <div class="image-container">
   <img src="oakland_mosaic.jpg" width="400"/>
   <img src="oakland_auto_mosaic.jpg" width="400"/>
 </div>

-On the left is the manual correspondence mosaic, and on the right is the autostitched mosaic.
+On the left is the manual correspondence mosaic from part A, and on the right is the autostitched mosaic.

 <div class="image-container">
   <img src="sf_mosaic.jpg" width="400"/>